CATSSRIN/Tuyu/README.md

 - Utilizes HTML, CSS, and JavaScript to create an interactive web page.
 - when you press the members picture it will bring you to their social page
+- when you hover over the members picture it will show what social they use. so you'll know where you're getting directed to
 - Introduces who Tuyu is and its members.
 - Lists Tuyu's songs from Spotify.